codedbymari/railadvice-ai/README.md

 # RailAdvice AI 🚆

 An AI-powered railway consulting assistant.
-RailAdvice AI combines domain expertise in railway projects and regulations with  AI technology to provide intelligent support for railway consultants.
+RailAdvice AI combines domain expertise in railway projects and regulations with  AI technology to provide intelligent support for RailAdvice consultants.

 ## Project Overview